 - Complete 24 credit hours each academic year (fall, spring and summer).
 Credits by exam/AP credits do not count toward completion requirements.

 If you take credit hours at another college or university during the academic year, you must submit official transcripts to the Texas A&M Office of Admissions and notify our office to request a review.

 If you transfer from another college or university where you previously received the TEXAS Grant, you may be eligible to continue receiving it at Texas A&M. Please contact our office to request a review.

 If you are awarded under the High School Graduation, Associate's Degree, TEOG, or Honorable Military Discharge Pathway, you lose eligibility for the TEXAS Grant once you have attempted 150 credit hours.
 "Attempted hours" includes all courses in every semester you registered for, including transferred, repeated, dropped, and withdrawn courses.

 Hardships or Other Proper Causes

-Should you fail to meet the requirements for renewal, you may submit an appeal to the TEXAS Grant Program Coordinator to review your eligibility based upon extenuating circumstances.
-The request must be submitted in writing and must detail the reason behind request.
+If you do not meet the renewal requirements due to extenuating circumstances, you may submit an appeal to the TEXAS Grant Program Coordinator to review your eligibility.
+The request must be submitted in writing and must explain the reason for the request.
 Reasons that may be considered include:

-- A severe illness or other debilitating condition that affected academic performance;
+- A severe illness or other condition that affected academic performance;

-- Other extraordinary circumstances that may have impacted your ability to meet renewal requirements.
+- Other circumstances that may have impacted your ability to meet renewal requirements.

 For more information, access College For All Texans